-Desi Nesmith is currently the Chief Turnaround Officer for the Connecticut State Department of Education.
+Desi Nesmith is currently the Deputy Commissioner of Education at the Connecticut State Department of Education.
 At the time of the award, Desi was the principal of Metacomet Elementary School in Bloomfield Connecticut.

 “What are we going to do to make sure every child succeeds?”
 This is not only the mantra that Desi Deon Nesmith uses to motivate his teachers and staff at Metacomet Elementary, but it’s also the driving force behind every decision he makes as the school’s principal.